perltidy/perltidy/docs/ci_update.md

       : loc("suppressed in batch mode");
 ```

-The comment indentation is very poor.
+The comment indentation is very poor here.
 Here is the new formatting:

 ```
     # a) under an interactive shell?